Tpj-root/isro/Quiz_Assessment.md

 d.Methane offers lower thrust and efficiency compared to traditional rocket propellants.

-c.
+Ans: c.
 Methane is more abundant and cheaper to produce than traditional rocket propellants.